Jon Kalb: Conflicts

 in mid-1978 amid fabricated allegations he spied for the CIA.
 In 1977 the U.S. National Science Foundation declined funds to Kalb's team based on these same charges, as revealed by documents he obtained under the Freedom of Information Act.
 A year later he won a court stipulated settlement with NSF concluding that he was denied a fair hearing under the Privacy Act.
 A year later he successfully petitioned NSF under the First Amendment to reform its peer review system.

 Recent years

-Following more trips to Africa—joining teams with the USGS, the Technical University of Berlin, and the University of Vienna—Kalb renewed surveys for Eocene mammals begun in the 1930s along the remote borderlands of West Texas.
-Described as the “American Afar,” the region is hot, wild, and minced by faults of the Rio Grande rift with parallels to the “African Afar.”
+Following more trips to Africa—joining teams with the USGS, Technische Universität Berlin, and the University of Vienna—Kalb renewed surveys for Eocene mammals begun in the 1930s along the remote borderlands of West Texas.
+Described as the "American Afar", the region is hot, wild, and minced by faults of the Rio Grande rift with parallels to the "African Afar".
 To date the area has produced over 4000 extinct mammals, including some of the last known primates in North America.